10 Homemade Laundry Soap Detergent Recipes

-For the bar soaps required in the recipes, you could try Fels-Naptha, Ivory soap, Sunlight bar soap, Kirk’s Hardwater Castile, and Zote.
-Don’t use heavily perfumed soaps.
+- For the bar soaps required, you could try Fels-Naptha, Ivory, Sunlight, Kirk’s Hardwater Castile, and Zote.

-Washing Soda and Borax can normally be found in the laundry and cleaning aisles.
+- Washing Soda and Borax can normally be found locally in the laundry and cleaning aisles or bought online at places such as Amazon.

-Some people with really hard water or well water may have to adjust the recipes if the clothes look dingy.
+- Some people with really hard or well water may have to adjust the ingredients if the clothes look dingy.

 Recipe #1